 How Much Should I Budget Each Week?

-To me, that seemed like a stretch, but not impossible, so that’s what I’ve been using lately.
+To me, that seemed like a stretch, so we budget $500/month for our groceries.

 Your budget will vary depending on where you live (because the cost of food varies), how many people you have in your family, and how much food it takes to feed them.